 DR. LYNCH-WALSH: Okay.
 Thank you.
 Okay.
 So the Boyd Anderson issue seems consistent with the last discussion we had where there is some equity issues in terms of they just don't have the money but they still have to expend it and COVID isn't helping.
 That one seems pretty cut and dry.
-It would be helpful for the continuity of the discussion to have some why, root causes mentioned in here rather than just what, in terms of understanding why these things went negative.
+It would be helpful for the continuity of the discussion to have some why, root causes mentioned in here rather than challenging to locate all records.
+The construction has been concluded, so this should not be an issue moving forward.